peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 According to the Jest documentation, snapshot tests are useful whenever you want to make sure your UI does not change unexpectedly.

-Let’s say you have a simple button component
+Let’s say you have a simple button component:

 ```jsx
 const Button = ({href, children}) => (